Safeguarding is defined as:

 All staff including teaching and non-teaching staff, temporary and supply staff, clerical and domestic staff, volunteers and staff working on site employed by other services and agencies and those working with children and families in the community, have a statutory responsibility to safeguard and promote the welfare of children and must be aware of and fully conversant with this policy.
 All staff must have access to the policy and follow the schools procedures and guidance at all times.
 For the purposes of this document, the term `Staff` will apply to those listed above.

-Because of their day to day contact with children, staff in this school is well placed to observe possible signs of abuse in children.
+Because of their day to day contact with children, staff in this school are well placed to observe possible signs of abuse in children.

 It is neither the role nor responsibility of those working with children in the school to assess, diagnose or investigate whether a child is at risk of or suffering harm or abuse.
 It is the responsibility of all staff to be aware of the need to report any concerns about a child to the Designed Safeguarding Lead as a matter of priority or to one of the deputy Designated Members of Staff in his/her absence.